Harnessing Multifamily Technology, Proptech, and Web 3.0

 What do multifamily technology, Gen Z, and Web 3.0 all have in common?
 If you said that they’re drastically changing the digital landscape of the multifamily marketing industry, then you are correct!

 And for those of you who haven’t caught on yet — it’s time.
 Technology has thrust its way into a rather traditional industry, which has seen little variation over the past few years.
-Industry leaders are just beginning to harness multifamily technology and proptech — especially when it comes to buying, renting, and investing.
+Industry leaders are just beginning to harness multifamily technology and proptech — especially when buying, renting, and investing.

 This blog will cover six multifamily technology trends: